 Otherwise, you may request a report from all three reporting agencies at the same time.

-Options for Monitoring Your Credit Score
+Learn About Options for Monitoring Your Credit Score

 While you are learning how to increase your credit score, free credit score websites are an excellent tool.
 Using a credit score site will allow you to frequently monitor your score and quickly catch dips or increases.

 Depending on the site you use, there is no limit to the number of times you may check your score each year.
 Checking your own score is also considered a soft inquiry, and will not lower your points.

 Below are some of the top-rated monitoring sites to use while you are improving your credit score:

 - Credit Karma.
 This is an entirely free service that will display your TransUnion and Experian credit scores.
 The Credit Karma sign up process is simple and relatively quick and does not require you to enter a credit card number.
 As TransUnion and Credit Karma are owned by the same company, you may dispute your TransUnion report through the Credit Karma app or directly through the website.

 - WalletHub.
 This is another free credit score service that allows you to view your full TransUnion credit report.
 You may check your score through WalletHub’s free credit score app or its main website.
 As with Credit Karma and Credit Sesame, no credit card is required for sign up.
 You may also elect to receive daily updates and text message alerts.

 - NerdWallet.
 The NerdWallet credit score feature is a free service that allows you to check your VantageScore 3.0.
 A VantageScore is a credit score developed by the three major credit reporting agencies.
 It is used to determine how likely you are to repay your debt.
 This score is updated on NerdWallet every seven days.